jwiegley/category-theory/README.md

 categories whose objects are categories, etc.

-The morphisms identified by `A ~> B` form a hom-set, except that in this library it is a hom-setoid, requiring the meaning of equivalence between morphisms to be given.
-Note that this is the only non-constructive aspect, since it has only been necessary to know *that* two morphisms are equivalent for proving laws, rather than *how* they are (which would be needed to convert between them in a computational setting, for example).
+The morphisms identified by `A ~> B` form a hom-set, except that in this library it is a hom-setoid, requiring the meaning of (constructive) equivalence between morphisms to be given.

-In a previous version all aspects were constructive, including equivalence, but this slowed down rewriting by an order of magnitude without any needed benefit.
-If full constructivity is needed in future, this impact will need to be resolved, but there is no technical difficulty in making it so: simply import `CMorphisms` instead of `Morphisms`, use `crelation` instead of `relation`, etc., and modify all proofs in the obvious ways.

 ##### Structure and laws

 Identity, composition, and the related laws.